This is where you can enrol on different memberships.

 Osteopathic members who have undertaken our credentialing / certification process are identified by our WHOMBS CERTIFIED badge, which they can display on their website.

-We do not currently hold a register of members, but hope to add this feature in the future.
+We do not currently hold a register of members but may seek to add this in the future.